Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Prince Alwaleed promotes equal rights for women, the first in the country to hire a woman as an airplane pilot.

-Prince Al-Waleed ibn Talal
+Prince Al-Waleed bin Talal

-Princess Amira is the wife of Saudi Prince Al-Walid bin Talal.
-She is Vice Chair of the Board of Trustees of the Al Waleed bin Talal Foundation, an international non-profit organization that supports programs and projects to combat poverty, disaster relief, women's rights and interfaith dialogue.
-The princess is also on the board of trustees of Silatech, an international youth employment organization.
+Princess Amira is the wife of Saudi Prince Al-Waleed bin Talal.
+She is Vice-Chairman of the Board of Trustees of the Al-Waleed bin Talal Foundation, an international non-profit organization, supporting programs and projects to combat poverty, the consequences of disasters, supporting women's rights and interfaith dialogue.
+The princess is also on the board of trustees of Silatech, an international organization for employment youth.

-Lecture at the business school in Barcelona
+Lecture at a business school in Barcelona

 Opening of the Forum of Arab Women Leaders